 1. Nimona by Noelle Stevenson

-Noelle Stevenson herself is a nonbinary lesbian.
+Noelle Stevenson himself is queer.
 So Nimona would fall under the #OwnVoices category.
 The protagonist, Nimona is a shapeshifter.
 She is genderfluid coded because she is a shapeshifter, appearing as any sex or gender presentation at will.
 She is the sidekick of Blackheart, a villian who’s current enemy, Goldenloin, was once his close friend.
 I don’t think it’s ever explicit, but it’s implied that Blackheart and Goldenloin are ex-boyfriends.
 I love Stevenson’s art style, which is cute and cartoony.
 Stevenson uses tropes in the graphic novel, but also queercodes these tropes, which is fun.
 Stevenson also manages to go deeper than tropes, embracing dark themes.

 2. Taproot: A Story of a Gardener and a Ghost by Keezy Young